ForModLabUHel/forClimate/README_mottiprebas.md

 >[!NOTE]
 >Although RTools can be installed from Luke Software Center the content software, most notably Fortran and C compilers,
 >cannot be run from the installation location (for security reasons).
 Until this problem has been solved the workaround
->is to download R and RTools from their original distribution site and install the two software packages under *C:\dev* directory
+>is to download R and RTools from their original [CRAN distribution site](https://cran.r-project.org)
+>and install the two software packages under *C:\dev* directory to be used with *mottiprebas*.
->and use this R installation with *mottiprebas*.
-RStudio is the GUI on top of R and not necessary to install *Rprebasso* in R.
+>RStudio is the GUI on top of R and not necessary to install *Rprebasso* in R.

 ### Python virtual environment
 Create Python virtual environment (e.g. with the name *mottiprebas*):